German-Mongolian Institute for Resources and Technology (Phase 3)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Education, Culture, Science and Sports (MECSS)
+Lead executing agency: Ministry for Education and Science (MES)

 Mongolian companies and other potential employers complain that the technical qualifications, attitudes to work and applied skills of graduates from Mongolian universities are insufficiently aligned with their needs.
 The universities do not prepare young people adequately for the requirements of practical work.